nicklalone/CIS---102---Getting-Started-with-Video-Game-Development/Docs/admin/readme.md

 Topic Outline

 1. Getting Situated
-	a.
-What are games?
+	1. What are games?
-	b.
-How are video games made?
+	1. How are video games made?
-	c.
-Fantasy Consoles
+	1. Fantasy Consoles
-	d.
-Getting to know PICO-8
+	1. Getting to know PICO-8
-	e.
-Getting started with programming
+	1. Getting started with programming

 2. Production – Week 1-2
 	a.
 Functions